fredericojordan/chess/README.md

 # chess
+This code has been left aside and is currently outdated.
+For a more complete and faster program, please refer to [fast-chess](https://github.com/fredericojordan/fast-chess).

 Simple chess game being developed purely in python.
 GUI uses [pygame](http://www.pygame.org/) library.

 Using some ideas from [Chess Programming Wiki](http://chessprogramming.wikispaces.com).